LiamCrsd/Dijkstra/README.md

 Parameters :
 - dict graphe : graph on which we wish to apply the algorithm.
-- * start_vertex : starting vertex of the type contained in the graph
+- *a start_vertex : starting vertex of the type contained in the graph

 Returns :
 - dict D : dictionary associating a vertex and its distance from the initial vertex.